Second Grade Homeschooling: The Essentials!

+If you have smaller children, also check out these back posts on Kindergarten Essentials and First Grade Essentials.
 I’ve heard in Waldorf homeschooling circles that teaching second grade can be tedious or boring because it doesn’t feel as magical or inspiring as that first grade year.
-Moms can get stuck in a rut of story – main lesson book – story – main lesson book week in and week out.
+Moms can get stuck in a rut of story - main lesson book - story - main lesson book week in and week out.

 But it really doesn’t need to be that way!

 Second grade can absolutely be magical.

 There are interesting threads running through the curriculum (the light and dark sides of human nature, animal stories and natural science, the surprising geometry and symmetry of times tables) that can be integrated into a more meaningful whole than the standard story, draw, write, repeat.
 There’s a lot to cover in second grade math (and all of it fun to teach), plus for many children this is the year of learning how to read.
 The story content is also wonderful and lends itself to all kinds of artistic exploration beyond main lesson bookwork.

 In Waldorf-inspired homeschooling, the academic curriculum begins in first grade (around age 7) and all the subjects are taught with the balanced, multi-sensory approach of head, heart, and hands.

 Second grade is in many ways an extension of first grade.
 Play is still very important at this age, and so are lessons full of story, movement, art, and imagination.
 The subjects themselves are the same (math, language arts, form drawing, nature, handwork, painting and beeswax modeling, recorder, and foreign language), but second graders are ready for more challenge, focused academic work, and skill-building.